What is the Secondary School Program?

 There are a lot of great courses available through the Secondary School Program, and choosing the right one or two for you can be tough.
 There are a variety of variables to consider, including your areas of interest and how they will enhance your college application.

 The Secondary School Program staff members have a lot of experience advising high school students on selecting the right course.
-We will work with you to help you select courses that suit your skills, interests, and goals.
+Once you’re admitted, we will work with you to help you select courses that suit your skills, interests, and goals.
 Because we are intimately familiar with the summer course offerings, we can help ensure that you enroll in courses that will help you succeed.

-Our office is open Monday – Friday, 9 am to 5 pm EST. Contact us for more information or email us to set up an advising appointment.
+Our office is open Monday – Friday, 9 a.m. to 5 p.m.
+ET.
+Contact us for more information or email us to set up an advising appointment.

 Participation in Harvard’s Secondary School Program does not guarantee admission to Harvard College.